emqx/neuron-docs/en_US/getting-started/quick_start.md

 Click on `Southbound device management` and tap on the operating status switch in the device node to turn the device into a **running** state.

-*Note:* that the modbus device is now in the unconnected state, the neuron will only connect to the modbus tcp device if there is a read data command, next go to the data monitoring screen to view the read data.

 **Step 5**, Data monitoring.

 Under the `Monitoring` menu select `Data Monitoring` to enter the data monitoring screen as shown below.